 Best Practices when Building a Databoard

-For every Metric, there are multiple Visualization Types that could work, but we have to consider what the intent is behind this Datablock being added to the Databoard and what visualization will ultimately tell the intended story with the data.
+For every Metric, there are multiple Visualization Types that could work, but you have to consider what the intent is behind this Metric being added to the Databoard and what visualization will ultimately tell the intended story with the data.
+Below we work through some common "this or that" scenarios you may be in while building your dashboards.

-Pro Tip: The most popular Visualization Types include the Number Block, Line Chart, Pie Chart, Table, Progress Bar, Pipeline and Text Block.
+Pro Tip: The most popular Visualization Types are the Number Block, Line Chart, Pie Chart, Table, Progress Bar, Pipeline and Text Block.

 IN THIS SECTION